JordanMartinez/purescript-jordans-reference/21-Hello-World/02-Prelude-ish/02-Prelude/07-Control-Flow--Functor-to-Monad/11-How-the-Computer-Executes-FP-Programs.md

 ## Do and Ado Notation

 At this point, you should look back at the `Syntax/Prelude-Syntax` folder and read through its files.
+Feel free to ignore the `Qualified Do/Ado Explained` file and those that follow.

+Once finished, read the next file.